checkcheckzz/coding-questions/README.md

 Statement
 ---
-The problem comes from interview, discussion from mitbbs and blogs I read.
-Some codes are NOT my original work, but I don't know who write them.
+The problem comes from interview, discussion from some bbs and blogs I read.
+Some codes are NOT my original work, but I don't know who wrote them.

 Most code style follows [Google C++ Style Guide](http://google-styleguide.googlecode.com/svn/trunk/cppguide.xml).